LeifHuenderML/Automata/docs/Architecture/architecture.md

 ### UIManager Responsibilities

 - Manages all user interface elements, including buttons, menus, and status displays.
 This involves rendering text, handling layout, and responding to user interactions.
-- Handles user inputs (e.g., button clicks, menu selections) and translates them into actions within the game, such as starting a new game, pausing, or adjusting settings.
+- Handles user inputs (button clicks, menu selections) and translates them into actions within the game, such as starting a new game, pausing, or adjusting settings.

 ### UIManager Technical Details